 Bhutan Tours

-As part of these tours, you will have plenty of time to study various cultural and ethnic groups of Bhutan, interact with local people and participate in local festivals.
+As part of these tours, you will have plenty of time to study various cultural and ethnic groups of Bhutan, interact with local people, and participate in local festivals.
 Unraveling and discovering the true cultural and natural treasures of Tibet, from snow-capped Himalayan peaks and green valleys to wild national parks will simply mesmerize you.

-Global Adventure trekking takes care of all your logistics from obtaining Bhutan visa to arranging flights between Nepal and Bhutan.
+Global Adventure trekking takes care of all your logistics from obtaining a Bhutan visa to arranging flights between Nepal and Bhutan.
 Please go through some sample programs below and contact us for further details.